 The standards to meet are:

-The licence applies to all HMOs with five or more occupants, regardless of the numbers of storeys.
+This applies to all HMOs with five or more occupants.
+However, this is not dependant on the number of storeys.

-Properties currently licenced under a selective licence scheme will fall under the mandatory licencing scheme after October 2018.
+Selective license schemes will fall under the mandatory licencing scheme after 2018.

 The existing selective licence will be valid until its expiry.
-So, the property will be correctly licenced up until that point.
-At renewal the new mandatory licensing criteria will apply and the property will require a new licence.
+The property will be correctly licenced up until that point.
+At renewal, the new mandatory licensing criteria will apply.
+The property will require a new license.

 Does each Council have their own selective licencing scheme?

-The answer is unfortunately yes and no. Some local authorities have now introduced their own licencing scheme within certain areas.
-This is to raise the standard of properties in certain areas.
-Each council has its own requirements which can differ as, by definition, it is selective licencing.
-Please refer to the government website for more information regarding this – https://www.gov.uk/renting-out-a-property/houses-in-multiple-occupation-hmo
+The answer is unfortunately yes and no. Some local authorities have now introduced their own licencing scheme.
+This is to raise the standard of properties.
+Each council has its own requirements.
+These can differ as they are selective licencing.
+It could be areas.
+It could be types of properties.
+Please refer to the government website regarding this – https://www.gov.uk/renting-out-a-property/houses-in-multiple-occupation-hmo

 Do I need to check whether I need a licence?

-Absolutely, yes, it is critical to check that a licence is required for your area.
-The best way to do this is to contact the local authority.
-Each individual authority as outlined above has their own requirements.
-Therefore, it is important to understand the requirements.
+Absolutely, yes.
+It is critical for you to check if a licence is required in your area.
+Contact your local authority to do this.
+Each authority will have their own licencing scheme.
+It is important you understand their requirements.

 Will I need to carry out a gas safety, electricity report and PAT test?

-Yes, virtually all licencing schemes require you to carry out a new electrical test to check all the electrics within the property.
+Yes, these are all now compulsory.
+Electrical tests for instance EICR’s are required.
 These must then take place every five years thereafter.
-A PAT test (see our PAT testing article) needs to take place either yearly or every two years depending on the frequency of use.
-A gas safety (see previous article) has to be done on a yearly basis.
+A PAT test (see our PAT testing article) needs to take place either yearly or every two years.
+This depends on the tenant ie whether a student or residential.

 Does the local authority charge a fee?

-Yes, each individual local authority has their own scale of fees in respect of their licencing scheme.
-Also, how long the licence lasts for can differ between authorities.
-Some are three years’ and some are five years and they range from £400.00 upwards.
-You again need to speak to your local authority to find this out.
+Yes.
+A local authority will have their own scale of fees.
+Each licencing scheme is different.
+How long a licence lasts can differ between authorities.
+For example, some can be three years; some can be five years.
+Fees can range from £400 upwards.
+Speak to your local authority to find this out.